JowitaKolucka/Portfolio/README.md

 ### About me
 👋 Hi, I'm Jowita!

-I'm a passionate Software Tester dedicated to ensuring the highest quality in software development.
-With a strong background in manual testing, I excel in creating comprehensive test cases and meticulously documenting testing processes.
+I'm a software tester with nearly 2 years of hands-on experience.
+I take a holistic approach to quality assurance, with a strong interest in accessibility, security, and automated testing using Playwright.
+I'm passionate about building inclusive and reliable digital experiences — testing is not just about finding bugs, it's about understanding the user.

 🔍 What you'll find in my repositories: